 Another bonus to that super thick layer of stainless steel is that it decreases the possibility of discoloring.

-The hinged lid of the smoker box easily permits adding in a large number of wood chips.
+The hinged lid of the smoker box easily permits adding in many wood chips.
 You’ll avoid having to refill often and be able to keep the lid closed for a longer period.
 This capacity is also great because more chips mean a lot more smoke for your meat.

 If you’re someone who can’t stand handling hot objects, you’ll like the lid, which allows accessibility with complete ease, making accidents and burns unlikely.